 Teachers from Europe and Israel: During the Summer Academy, we will cover your hotel, meals, and program.
 We ask you to - at least partially - cover your travel costs for yourself.
 Those who really need it can apply for travel reimbursement for up to 100€.
 Besides, we ask each participant to pay a 50€ registration fee, the rides to/from airports, and meals on free evenings (4-5).
 The fee you only have to pay after we announced that your application has been accepted.
 Special scholarships are available for those who cannot afford to pay this fee.

 Teachers from the US and Canada: we estimate the total cost of the trip will be $3,500, including air fare.
 US public school teachers: We welcome applications from US middle/high school teachers, county/district education and school administrators, and museum/Holocaust organization educators.
 While we encourage applications from every state and Canada, our funding is primarily for public school educators from Newark, NJ; Baltimore, MD; South Carolina; North Carolina; South Florida; Houston, TX; and Los Angeles, CA. We ask those interested to help find funding from PTA, school, local organizations, or teacher fellowships.
 If you have questions about applying, please contact Centropa's US Education Director, Lauren Granite, at firstname.lastname@example.org.
-All participants must pay a 100 USD registration fee, cover rides to/from airports, and meals on free evenings (4-5).
+All participants must pay a 100 USD registration fee, purchase travel insurance, cover rides to/from airports, and meals on free evenings (4-5).
 Registration fees to be paid upon confirmation of acceptance.
 Private school teachers and education organization educators/administrators: we ask that your institution cover the entire cost of the trip.

 We expect all participants to actively take part in each aspect of the program, use our materials upon your return home, share any Centropa lesson plans you create, and complete any follow-up questionnaires we send.